glendaviesnz/EasyForm/README.md

-# EasyForm
-An rxjs based form library for react
+# Just playing with setting up an rxjs based form library for react - just for my own projects at this stage